-Dr. Peter Embí is an internationally recognized researcher, educator, and leader in the field of clinical and translational research informatics, with numerous peer-reviewed publications and presentations describing his innovations in the field.
+Dr. Peter Embí is an internationally recognized researcher, educator, and leader in the field of clinical and translational research informatics who led Regenstrief Institute from 2016 to 2021.
 His areas of interest include biomedical informatics, health information technology, patient-centered outcomes and learning health systems.

-Dr. Embí leads the Indiana Pandemic Information Collaborative (IPIC), a statewide network of partners working to create a virtual group to share and address data-related issues relevant to the COVID-19 outbreak.
+Dr. Embí was a founder of the Indiana Pandemic Information Collaborative (IPIC), a statewide network of partners working to create a virtual group to share and address data-related issues relevant to the COVID-19 outbreak.
 Dr. Embí and his team were recognized with the Indiana Health Commissioner Award for Excellence in Public Health for their work to address COVID-19.

 Dr. Embí has spoken at a number of national and international gatherings discussing the importance of algorithmovigilance, explaining the necessity of monitoring and evaluating healthcare AI tools for intended and unintended outcomes.
 He also is a co-leader of the Learning Health System Center of Excellence funded by AHRQ and PCORI.

-Dr. Embí is a Fellow of the American College of Physicians, a Fellow of the American College of Medical Informatics, and he is Chairman of the Board of Directors of the American Medical Informatics Association.
-He also serves on the National Advisory Council for the Agency for Healthcare Research and Quality (AHRQ).
+Dr. Embí is a Fellow of the American College of Physicians, a Fellow of the American College of Medical Informatics, and he is a former Chairman of the Board of Directors of the American Medical Informatics Association.
+As of December 2021, he was serving on the National Advisory Council for the Agency for Healthcare Research and Quality (AHRQ).